nastal/sf-ddd-test/README.md

 ]()

-create app within gotify and replace token in .env file
+create app within gotify and replace token in .env file X_GOTIFY_KEY=new_token